How To Choose a Mortgage Broker: The Essential 2023 Guide

 If you miss any mortgage payments, these are classed as arrears.
 Your lender will have a set process of actions they take depending on how many payments are missed.
 This can result in your home being repossessed if payments are not made.

 The interest rate that is set by the Bank of England and affects tracker rates and standard variable rates.
 The base rate sometimes changes, it was as low as 0.25% in 2016 and was as high as 15% in 1989.

 - Buildings insurance

 The insurance policy that pays for any damage to your property’s structure.
 A mortgage lender will require you to have taken out buildings insurance to protect their loan.

-A type of mortgage that is taken out when the property owner is buying the property but letting it out rather than living in it themselves.
+A type of mortgage that is taken out when the property owner is buying the property, but letting it out rather than living in it themselves.

-This is the overall amount of money you borrow from a lender to buy a property.
+The overall amount of money you borrow from a lender to buy a property.

 - CCJ (County Court Judgement)

 If you have failed to pay an outstanding loan, the lender will usually register a CCJ court order against you.
 Having CCJs affects your credit profile and can mean that some lenders will not be prepared to provide you with a mortgage.

 When you buy a property the legal process involved is called conveyancing.